rabbitmq/rabbitmq-website/site/tutorials/tutorial-six-javascript.md

 the result?
 Well, that's a different story.
 This pattern is commonly known as _Remote Procedure Call_ or _RPC_.

-In this tutorial we're going to use RabbitMQ to build an RPC system: a client and a scalable RPC server.
+In this tutorial we're going to use RabbitMQ to build a RPC system: a client and a scalable RPC server.
 As we don't have any time-consuming tasks that are worth distributing, we're going to create a dummy RPC service that returns Fibonacci numbers.